population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 variable for the bottom
 panel.](../figures/household_composition_and_urban_location.pdf){#fig:members_location}

-Relatively to before Covid, the number of household members is statistically significantly higher throughout the entire period.
+Relatively to before COVID-19, the number of household members is statistically significantly higher throughout the entire period.
 This effect comes almost entirely from an increase in the number of children.
-The exception is for Round 7, where there are statistically significant increases in both the number of adults and the number of children, relatively to before Covid.
+The exception is for Round 7, where there are statistically significant increases in both the number of adults and the number of children, relatively to before COVID-19.

-The continuous increase in the number of children until Round 4 compared to the pre-Covid survey suggests that this change is not driven by the lockdowns and school closures, which began at the same time as the first lockdown and did not end until 2022.
+The continuous increase in the number of children until Round 4 compared to the pre-COVID-19 survey, suggests that this change is not driven by the lockdowns and school closures, which began at the same time as the first lockdown and did not end until 2022.

-Hence, although the school closures may have increased the base level of food insecurity compared to before Covid, it is unlikely to have driven the increases in food insecurity during the first lockdowns.
+Hence, although the school closures may have increased the base level of food insecurity compared to before COVID-19, it is unlikely to have driven the increases in food insecurity during the first lockdowns.

 The relative reduction in household size in Round 6 may be related to